pal03377/Athena-New/docs/overview/playground.rst

 These experts evaluate how well the feedback aligns with the content of the submissions and predefined metrics such as accuracy, tone, and adaptability.
 The goal is to gather structured and reliable assessments to improve feedback quality or validate feedback generation methods.

-The playground provides two key Expert Evaluation views:
+The playground provides two key *Expert Evaluation* views:

-1. Researcher View: Enables researchers to configure the evaluation process, define metrics, and generate expert links.
+1. *Researcher View*: Enables researchers to configure the evaluation process, define metrics, and generate expert links.
-2. Expert View: Allows experts to review feedback and rate its quality based on the defined evaluation metrics.
+2. *Expert View*: Allows experts to review feedback and rate its quality based on the defined evaluation metrics.

 Researcher View
 ^^^^^^^^^^^^^^^